john-davies/mapter/README.md

 #### Notes tab

-The notes tab is a simple free format text window.
+The notes tab is a simple free format text window with a hierarchical tree control.
+The tree structure can be edited by dragging the elements and by the buttons at the bottom.
+Text is saved automatically when the tree view changes.

 ![Notes Tab](/doc-images/main-notes.png)